That’s Not a Glacier or an Iceberg…It’s Your Air Conditioner!

 How is it possible for an air conditioner to look like an igloo, even in the warmest summer months?
 Needless to say, it is abnormal for ice to form on an air conditioner, and it is certainly cause for concern.
 Several common problems can cause air conditioner freeze-ups:

 - Problems With The System’s Refrigeration.
-Refrigerant leaks or low levels of refrigerant can cause pressure drops in the air conditioner’s evaporator coil, which will allow moisture in the air to freeze and accumulate on the coil.
+Refrigerant leaks or low levels of refrigerant can cause pressure drops in the air conditioner’s evaporator coil, which will allow moisture in the air to make your ac coil freeze up.

 - Outdoor Temperature: Most outdoor air conditioning units do not function well in temperatures below 60 degrees F. If night-time temperatures are too low, the system will not operate properly and freeze-ups can occur.